-It’s all very well feeding and watching birds when you have a garden.
+Do you love feeding birds but have no garden?
 For those of us fortunate to have a private garden there are many options available; feeding poles, hanging feeders, bird baths.
 What about those who live in an apartment block?
 How on earth do you feed birds from an apartment balcony?

 For people living in an apartment or a high rise, attracting birds to an apartment balcony is still possible.
 Bird feeders for apartment balconies are a ‘thing’ and feeders that attach to a balcony rail can be easily made or bought.
 Feeders that attach with suction cups to windows are also very successful.
 Balcony gardens are a good way of attracting birds too but there are some things to be aware of if you are thinking of using bird feeders from a high rise apartment.
 Here is what you need to know.